crimmyyy/Supermarket-Together-Item-Pricer/README.md

 You must also have a Python IDE installed, as this is only a text based script / program.
 This will be updated later once I learn how to code GUIs.

+You do NOT need to install any external libraries or modules for this script to work.
+It is efficient and easy to get up and running!